Dr Lucy Fife Donaldson

 Biography

-Dr Donaldson is an editor of Movie: A Journal of Film Criticismand co-edited issues 6 (2015) and 10 (2021-22), which featured special dossiers on ‘moments of texture’ in film and television and 'the politics of close analysis, and its object'.
-She is a member of the Editorial Board of MAI: Feminism and Visual Culture, General Editor of the Television Series (Manchester University Press) with Professor Jonathan Bignell and Dr Sarah Cardwell, and co-Director of the Centre for Screen Cultures with Dr Philippa Lovatt.
+Lucy is an editor of Movie: A Journal of Film Criticismand co-edited issues 6 (2015) and 10 (2021-22), which featured special dossiers on ‘moments of texture’ in film and television and 'the politics of close analysis, and its object'.
+She is a general Editor of the Television Series (Manchester University Press) with Professor Jonathan Bignell and Dr Sarah Cardwell, and an Editorial Advisor for Routledge Resources Online: Screen Studies.
+From 2020-23 she was co-director of the Centre for Screen Cultures with Dr Philippa Lovatt.

 PhD supervision